 Born in 1909 in Beaumont, Texas, he earned his B.S. in geology, an M.S. in geology and petroleum

 a Doctor of Geoscience (hc) degree from the U.S.S.R.
 Academy of Sciences.
 The University of Nanjing,

-People's Republic of China,

-him with an honorary professorship in geology.
+People's Republic of China, presented him with an honorary professorship in geology.

 Halbouty began his career as a geologist and petroleum engineer with an independent oil company, and

-he has been engaged in the exploration for and production of oil and gas.
+Throughout his career, he engaged in the exploration for and production of oil and gas.
 Widely

-recognized as one of

-world's foremost geologists and petroleum engineers, he is acclaimed for his scientific expertise.
+recognized as one of the world's foremost geologists and petroleum engineers, he was acclaimed for his

-Chinese, and German.
+Spanish, Russian, Chinese, and German.

-Mining, Metallurgical and Petroleum Engineers (AIME); and the Society
+fellow; the American Institute of Mining, Metallurgical and Petroleum Engineers (AIME); and the Society

-of Petroleum Engineers of AIME to
+of Petroleum Engineers of AIME, to name a few.

-few.
 Halbouty was also one of the founding trustees when the

-Century Fund Committee, and in 1993 received GSA's
+Century Fund Committee, and in 1993 received GSA's Distinguished Service Award.

 Halbouty was the first independent to explore and wildcat in Alaska.
 He discovered the West Fork Gas

-Kenai Peninsula in 1959, the first discovery by an independent in Alaska.
+Field on the Kenai Peninsula in 1959, the first discovery by an independent in Alaska.

 He chaired President Reagan's Energy Policy Advisor Task Force and was later appointed leader of the